How to Batch Print Email Message Files

 See the complete list of supported file types →

-You can quickly add emails from Microsoft Outlook to Print Conductor!
+Adding emails to Print Conductor is easy.
 Simply drag selected messages from the Microsoft Outlook folder ("Inbox", for example) and drop them to Print Conductor's List of Documents.
+Alternatively, if you have emails located as EML or MSG files on your computer, you can add them to Print Conductor's List of Documents just like any other supported files.

 Add email messages to Print Conductor directly from Microsoft Outlook